Harbour Dwarf Nandina

 Harbour Dwarf Nandina is recommended for the following landscape applications;

 Harbour Dwarf Nandina will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It has a low canopy.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub performs well in both full sun and full shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.

 Harbour Dwarf Nandina makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.